-Dealing with tax debts can be stressful especially with those unpaid monthly and quarterly amounts incrementing quickly.
-In fact, many small- and medium-sized business owners in Australia have a lot of tax to pay to the tax office and can’t afford it.
-Fortunately, payment plans with the tax office are available to help you deal with tax liabilities a way that’s convenient to you.
+Dealing with tax debts can be stressful, especially with those unpaid monthly and quarterly amounts incrementally building very quickly.
+In fact, many small and medium-sized business owners in Australia have a lot of tax to pay to the tax office and can’t afford it.
+Fortunately, payment plans with the tax office are available to help you deal with tax liabilities in a way that’s convenient for you.

 Use a payment plan calculator